How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Senior rabbits have special needs.

-A well-designed enclosure allows a disabled rabbit to move around independently and safely, without constantly relying on the caregiver’s help.
-The following measures are especially important to achieve this:
+A well-designed enclosure enables a disabled rabbit to move around safely and independently, without having to rely constantly on its caregiver.
+The following measures are particularly important:

 Floor Design

-The Right Flooring for Paralyzed or Bedridden Rabbits
+The Right Flooring for Paralyzed or Immobile Rabbits

 Rabbit lying on grass in a fenced enclosure.

-When a rabbit can no longer move on its own, its quality of life is severely diminished.
-It’s crucial to determine exactly which illness is causing the condition.
-If it cannot be treated, the most compassionate decision is to help the animal pass peacefully.
-As hard as this may be for the caregiver, it would not be fair to keep an animal alive that can no longer live in a way consistent with its species.
+If a rabbit can no longer move independently, its quality of life is severely compromised.
+It is essential to have the underlying cause thoroughly investigated.
+If the condition cannot be treated, euthanasia is the kindest option.
+As difficult as this decision is for the owner, it is not fair to keep a rabbit alive if it can no longer live in a way that meets its basic welfare needs.

 Soft Base Layer